Equalities Objectives Report

 The very large increase in examination point scores due to new accreditation opportunities in

-The second area of progress is with our plan to open a Year 12/ Sixth Form at Stormont House School from September 2014.
-Our Study Programme will run for 5 days per week including school, a choice of college courses and involvement in enterprise projects and extended work experience.
+The second area of progress is opening a Year 12/ Sixth Form at Stormont House School from September 2014.
+Our Study Programme runs for 5 days per week including school, a choice of college courses and involvement in enterprise projects extended work experience and Duke of Edinburgh award.

 Key Stage 4: